 With the increasingly global nature of many careers, one of the most valuable things you can give your future prospects is an international perspective.
 A global outlook is crucial to many career paths, so the fact that SDSU offers opportunities abroad from Hong Kong to Ghana to New Zealand to Peru means that students can expand their experiences to a global perspective.

 College is a perfect time to discover what you’re truly passionate about—and there’s often no better way to do that than by finding camaraderie in like-minded clubs and organizations.
 SDSU offers several student-led groups that provide opportunities for community volunteering and gathering people with similar interests, from robotics to gaming to real estate.

 Alumni across the region get used to hearing the same three-word phrase when it comes to applying for jobs.
 “Midwestern work ethic.”
 (And it’s more than just a commonly held belief—according to the census, the five “most employed” states in the United States are all Midwestern.)
 SDSU students experience this, too—the campus focuses on community involvement, giving back and loving what they do.

 The overall reputation of a college or university can have a big impact on what you get with your education.
-And SDSU lands consistently on the top of national ranks, including the No. 1 public college in the state by BestColleges.com and BestValueSchools.com.
-(It also helps that Brookings itself has been ranked as the best place to live in the state!)
+SDSU lands consistently on the top of national rankings.
+SDSU was ranked in the top 11% of the 4,300 degree-granting postsecondary institutions in the U.S by Forbes.
+Brookings has also been voted the best place to live in South Dakota.